hemp wick benefits

 One of the reasons why butane lighters are so loved is because of their rugged versatility.
 They can be jumbled around in a purse or backpack, filled with lint, and forgotten for months or years, and then still be able to light up a joint on a rainy, windswept Portland side street.

-This is because most butane lighters have some sort of wind protection, either in the form of a small metal wind shroud for the flame models or in the form of sheer high-pressure propulsion as in the form of torch lighters.
+This is because most butane lighters have some sort of wind protection, either in the form of a small metal wind shroud for the flame models or in the form of sheer high-pressure propulsion, as in torch lighters.

-Hemp wicks are humble things and don’t have any fancy tricks for combating even the slightest breeze.
-As such, they’re generally better suited for indoor use or use in an area that has substantial wind blockage.
+Hemp wicks are humble and don’t have any fancy tricks for combating even the slightest breeze.
+As such, they’re generally better suited for indoor use or use in an area with substantial wind blockage.

 Okay Nerd, So What’s the Best Solution Then?